w3f/polkadot-wiki/docs/learn/learn-nominator.md

 Determining which validators are in the active set and which nominators are nominating them creates a very large graph mapping nominators to their respective validators.
 This "solution set" is computed off-chain and submitted to the chain, which means it must fit in a single block.
 If there are a large number of nominators, this means that some nominators must be eliminated.
-Currently, nominators are sorted by the amount of DOT staked, and those with more DOT are prioritized.
+Nominators are sorted by the amount of DOT staked, and those with more DOT are prioritized.
 This means that you may not receive rewards if you are staking with a small amount of DOT.
 This minimal amount is dynamic based on the number of validators, nominators, amount nominated, and other factors.